SimonPowley/monster-game/README.md

 # MonsterGame
 Pokemon clone game Java project

-* Intro
+Intro

-started out as a simple text based monster fight with 2 random monsters, I've been adding on to the game as I learn how to do stuff/get new ideas, I don't really know how to make nice graphics yet, so graphics are done with javafx I can see it maybe becoming some kind of idle/rouguelike monster fighting/training mobile game idk lol Intellij project for now, idk if there's a better/more convenient way to structure/upload projects here
+* Started out as a simple text based monster fight with 2 random monsters,
+* I've been adding on to the game as I learn how to do stuff/get new ideas,
+* I don't really know how to make nice graphics yet, so graphics are done with javafx
+* I can see it maybe becoming some kind of idle/rouguelike monster fighting/training mobile game idk lol
+* Intellij project for now, idk if there's a better/more convenient way to structure/upload projects here

 * Gameplay